begyyal/cmdbbt/README.md

 - `need`
   - Common required assets for test commands.
   - This is treated relative path from directory path of definition.
-  - Only tip of directory hierarchy is copied to docker, so should describes `./shjp.sh` not `./a/b/shjp.sh` at command in above example.
+  - Only tip of directory hierarchy is copied to docker, so should describes `./shjp.sh` not `./a/b/shjp.sh` at test commands in above example.
 - `resource`
   - Required assets for each test commands.
   - This is treated relative path from directory path of definition.
-  - Please set directories named `operations[].name` by operation, and create `input` and `output` directories under it`s named directories if you need.
+  - Please set directories named as `operations[].name` by operation, and create `input` and `output` directories under it`s named directories if you need.
   - It shows directory structure example in following.
   ```
   resource/cmdbbt/test1/input/test.json